 These sit at the bottom of our list for several reasons.
 Firstly, as their name suggests, they involve the usage of heat and chemicals to bond extensions to the hair.
 The bond at the tip of the extension is heated on the hair strands which create a permanent fusion between the hair and the extension, lasting for a good few months.
 Since chemicals and heat are involved, they can at times cause more damage than good to hair.

 As mentioned earlier, people with fine hair should abstain from these extensions.

 As their name suggests, these extensions are sewed onto hair.
 These are also permanent for a certain period.
 Their goodness is barred by the fact that these extensions outweigh natural hair and if used constantly, can damage hair follicles; weakening them beyond repair.

 There is a whole ocean of options available out there.
 You can choose the best option for your hair after consulting your stylist.
 He/she will suggest you the best after considering your lifestyle, your hair texture, and density.
-So, choose salons that do hair extensions Bethesda wisely because it will impact your natural hair too.
+So, choose salons that do hair extensions Potomac wisely because it will impact your natural hair too.